orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - improvement: change level-changer and switches / muxer if needed
 - assessment:
    - bidirectional gpios will be recorded properly, but never react in realtime if handled in python-api
-   - (high-speed) SPI is hardly possible, there are no further dedicated hw-spi that share pru-pins
+   - (high-speed) SPI to target is hardly possible, there are no further dedicated hw-spi that share pru-pins
    - uart-speeds, TODO: must check with PRU-Documentation,

 Allow user-provided Energy-Traces
 ----------------------------------